The Woman in Red (1935 film)

 The Woman in Red is a 1935 American drama film directed by Robert Florey and starring Barbara Stanwyck and Gene Raymond.
 Based on the novel North Shore by Wallace Irwin, the film is about a woman equestrian who meets and falls in love with a traveling polo player from a once wealthy family.
-After they are married, she is persuaded to entertain her friend's wealthy client aboard a yacht.
-The client accidentally drowns, and her friend is arrested for his murder.
+After they are married, she is persuaded to entertain a friend's wealthy client aboard a yacht.
+Another female passenger accidentally drowns, and her friend is arrested for her murder.
 Determined to keep her name out of the press, the friend does not reveal that he has a witness who can prove his innocence.